 I have not yet been lucky to find arborists within working range from Montura Ranch Estates that can dump trucks of wood chips in the land I’m working in, but I have been able to get started planting the fruit trees with mulch.
 I got a pallet of organic nutra mulch in Miami from buymulchdirect.com which contains 70 bags of the material and even after plating some 50 trees I still have another 30 bags I can use.

 The nutra mulch has many certifications which makes it a good product for the purpose of plating trees orchard and building soil fertility.
 I want to state this is the real deal when it comes to organic matter.
 The bags smells like it came from the zoo and it contains a mixture of various manures and different trees and organic matter that got crushed.
 This supplier is good for people in Miami and Broward Counties.
 I got it from there because it was the cheapest option since it was a bulk purchase and also the material is better than standard mulch I previously got from other sources.
 For this type of project colored mulch or rubber mulch is no good because it contains toxicity that kills the soil life we are trying to build!
+Once this mulch is exposed to the hot sun, the bacteria on the surface dies so any bad zoo or manure odor quickly goes away.

 Based on the testing I have done seeds can sprout and develop in the nutra mulch although they do not develop as good as in compost or potting soil mix.
 The mulch is also very spongy in nature and retains or absorbs a lot of water.
 I have not confirmed with the supplier but I believe they also inoculate this organic matter with beneficial fungi because every time I water my trees and the nutra mulch gets soaked wet with water the next day I have many small trasnlucent mushrooms that look like umbrellas which sprout from within the mulch.
 Mushrooms are a phenomena which is the flower or the fruit of the population of living fungi active under the surface of the soil so when I see mushrooms I know the soil fertility is improving because mushrooms decompose organic matter like wood so other living trees and vegetables crops can reuse the minerals and nutrients broken down from natural processes.